britram/taps-transports/draft-ietf-taps-transports.md

 The Internet Control Message Protocol (ICMP) {{RFC0792}} for IPv4 and {{RFC4433}} for IPv6 are IETF standards track protocols.

-It provides a conection-less unidirectional protocol that delivers individual messages.
-It provides
-none of the following transport features: error correction, congestion control, or flow control.
+ICMP a conection-less unidirectional protocol that delivers individual messages, without error correction, congestion control, or flow control.
 Some messages may be sent as broadcast datagrams (IPv4) or multicast datagrams (IPv4 and IPv6), in addition to unicast (and anycast) datagrams.

 ### Protocol Description

 ICMP is a conection-less unidirectional protocol that delivers individual messages.
-The protocol uses
-independent messages, ordinarily called datagrams.
+The protocol uses independent messages, ordinarily called datagrams.
 Each message is required to carry a checksum as an integrity check and to protect from misdelivery to the wrong endpoint.

-ICMP messages typically relay diagnostic information from an endpoint {{RFC1122}} or network device {{RFC1716}} addressed to the sender of a flow.
+ICMP messages typically relay diagnostic information from an endpoint
+{{RFC1122}} or network device {{RFC1716}} addressed to the sender of a flow.
 This usually contains the network protocol header of a packet that encountered the reported issue.
 Some formats of messages may also carry other payload data.
 Each message carries an integrity check calculated in the same way as UDP.

 The RFC series defines additional IPv6 message formats to support a range of uses.
 In the case of IPv6 the protocol incorporates neighbour discovery {{RFC2461}} {{RFC3971}}}
 (provided by ARP for IPv4) and the Multicast Listener Discovery (MLD) {{RFC2710}} group management functions (provided by IGMP for IPv4).

 Reliable transmission can not be assumed.
 A receiving application that is unable to run sufficiently fast, or frequently, may miss messages since there is no flow or congestion control.
 In addition some network devices rate-limit ICMP messages.

 Transport Protocols and upper layer protocols can use ICMP messages to help them take appropriate decisions when network or endpoint errors are reported.
-For example to implement, ICMP-based PathMTU discovery {{RFC1191}}{{RFC1981}} or assist in Packetization Layer Path MTU Discovery (PMTUD) {{RFC4821}}.
+For example to implement, ICMP-based Path MTU discovery {{RFC1191}}{{RFC1981}}
-Such reactions to received messages needs to protects from off-path data injection {{I-D.ietf-tsvwg-rfc5405bis}}, avoiding an application receiving packets that were created by an unauthorized third party.
+or assist in Packetization Layer Path MTU Discovery (PMTUD) {{RFC4821}}.
+Such reactions to received messages needs to protects from off-path data injection
-An application therefore needs to ensure that aLL messaged are appropriately validated, by checking the payload of the messages to ensure these are received in response to actually transmitted traffic (e.g., a reported error condition that corresponds to a UDP datagram or TCP segment was actually sent by the application).
+{{I-D.ietf-tsvwg-rfc5405bis}}, avoiding an application receiving packets that were created by an unauthorized third party.
+An application therefore needs to ensure that all messages are appropriately validated, by checking the payload of the messages to ensure these are received in response to actually transmitted traffic (e.g., a reported error condition that corresponds to a UDP datagram or TCP segment was actually sent by the application).
 This requires context {{RFC6056}}, such as local state about communication instances to each destination (e.g., in the TCP, DCCP, or SCTP protocols).
-This state is not always maintained by UDP-based applications {{I-D.ietf-tsvwg-rfc5405bis}}.
+This state is not always maintained by UDP-based applications {{I-D.ietf- tsvwg-rfc5405bis}}.

 Any response to ICMP error messages ought to be robust to temporary routing failures (sometimes called "soft errors"), e.g., transient ICMP